Flower Turbines Now Open for Reserving Shares

 In addition to reserving shares at https://www.startengine.com/offering/flowerturbines, Flower Turbines’ products, both turbines and e-bike charging systems, can be accessed at https://flowerturbines.com/store/.
 They are available in the EU by quotation from the staff at support.eu@flowerturbines.com.
 Outside of the EU and US, or for questions for the US team, contact support.us@flowerturbines.com for a custom quotation.
 You can also sign up for investor updates with your email address at https://flowerturbines.us5.list-manage.com/subscribe/post?u=1df9d1eb5d9f948bcbf119034&id=966da9c23e

-NOTE: If the RESERVE button does not work when you visit the share reservation site, clear your cache and restart your browser.
+NOTE: If the RESERVE button does not work when you visit the site, clear your cache and restart your browser.

 NO MONEY OR OTHER CONSIDERATION IS BEING SOLICITED, AND IF SENT IN RESPONSE, WILL NOT BE ACCEPTED.
 NO OFFER TO BUY THE SECURITIES CAN BE ACCEPTED AND NO PART OF THE PURCHASE PRICE CAN BE RECEIVED UNTIL THE OFFERING STATEMENT IS FILED AND ONLY THROUGH AN INTERMEDIARY’S PLATFORM.
 AN INDICATION OF INTEREST INVOLVES NO OBLIGATION OR COMMITMENT OF ANY KIND.
 "RESERVING" SECURITIES IS SIMPLY AN INDICATION OF INTEREST